hillaryychan/COMP3231/notes/08_File-Management.md

 ![PDP-8 with DECTape](../imgs/8-4_PDP-8.jpg)

 Time-sharing operating systems required full-fledged file systems.
 MULTICS used a multi-level directory structure, keeping file that belong to different users separately.
-It had acces control lists and symbolic links.
+It had access control lists and symbolic links.

 ![Honeywell 6180 running MULTICS](../imgs/8-5_MULTICS.jpg)

-UNIX was based on ideas from MULTIX with a simple access control model; everything is a file.
+UNIX was based on ideas from MULTICS with a simple access control model; everything is a file.

 ![PDP-7](../imgs/8-6_PDP-7.png)